Neutone/neutone_sdk/neutone_midi_sdk/training_guides/model_preparation_guide.md

 in the above case, as the 'Generate' function requires dynamic processes that cannot be captured with tracing.
 Using the combine method detailed above, you can load this Traced module alongside a custom Generate/Sample function, and then script them all together.

+To be clear, we suggest scripting a model whenever possible.
+With tracing, it will record the exact set of operations that are performed on the dummy input.
+There are much higher likelihoods of missing important parts of the model's functionality when tracing.